 Where are we now?

-The amount of waste each resident sends to the landfill is decreasing.
+The amount of waste received at the landfill increased slightly in 2020, although the overall trend is decreasing.

 *Note: single-family and multi-unit residential sources make up the majority of waste collected by City trucks; however, some commercial collections are combined with collections from multi-unit residential properties.